isha-73/Escrow-HackWeb3/README.md

 - **Secure Fund Holding**: Funds are held securely in the escrow contract until the transaction is successfully completed.
 - **Transaction Status Tracking**: Real-time tracking of transaction status (Open, Pending, Delivery, Confirmed, Disputed).
 - **Buyer Protection**: Buyer can request refunds and dispute the transaction in case of issues.
-- **Escrow Fee**: The platform charges a nominal escrow fee for its services to maintain and improve the system.
-- **Decentralized and Trustless**: Transactions are performed on the Ethereum blockchain, eliminating the need for third-party intermediaries.

 <h2>Installation 🛠️</h2>